 Why am I just now hearing about this, now?

-While registration enrollment opens on October 1st, 2017, the program does not actually take effect until December 1st , 2017.
-Residents and businesses have all of October and November to register their alarms before any penalty would be imposed.
-Therefore, there are more 60 days to plan any changes or accounting concerns.
-Additionally, in the months leading up to the approval of the program earlier this year, there were public meetings held to discuss the proposed implementation and multiple stories released announcing the program.
+While registration enrollment opened on October 1st, 2017, the program did not take effect until December 1st , 2017.
+Residents and businesses had October and November to register their alarms before any penalty would have been imposed.
+Therefore, there were more than 60 days to plan any changes or accounting concerns.
+Additionally, in the months leading up to the approval of the program, there were public meetings held to discuss the proposed implementation and multiple stories released announcing the program.
 Owasso Reporter Story May 11, 2017